mmaulwurff/zabor/Readme.md

   class, skill;
 - game configuration: compat flags, dm flags, autoaim;
 - event handler list;
-- a request for the user to report the VM abort;
+- system time;
-- instructions for taking a screenshot.
+- a request for the user to report the VM abort.

 If there are several Zabor-based handlers loaded, only the first one will print stuff.
 For this to work, all handlers must have "VmAbortHandler" somewhere in